rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 2: Register resource providers in the tenant subscription

-1. Launch the Azure Stack tenant portal and click More services -\> search for Subscriptions -\> click the subscription and then click Resource Providers.
+1. Launch the Azure Stack tenant portal and click All services -\> search for Subscriptions -\> click the subscription and then click Resource Providers.

 2. Click Register by each of the unregistered resource providers except Microsoft.Resources.
 After the RPs are registered your screen should look like this: